 As a pediatrician, you are on the front lines of questions that anxious parents may ask about the impact of pre- and postnatal environmental exposures on infant and child health and development.
-Examples of such exposures could include but are not limited to medications that a pregnant or breastfeeding woman may need to take, foods or beverages she consumes, infections a mom may contract, or vaccines she may need to receive.
+Examples of such exposures could include but are not limited to medications that a person who is pregnant or breastfeeding may need to take, foods or beverages they consume, infections they may contract, or vaccines they may need to receive.
 MotherToBaby is dedicated to evaluating the safety/risk of these exposures during pregnancy and lactation, and our experts are at your disposal.

-Although clinicians who care for pregnant women play a very important role in the effort to prevent congenital malformations, pediatricians also can contribute to the preventive effort and counseling of families in their practices who have a child born with a congenital malformation.— Brent, 2011
+Although clinicians who care for [people who are pregnant] play a very important role in the effort to prevent congenital malformations, pediatricians also can contribute to the preventive effort and counseling of families in their practices who have a child born with a congenital malformation.— Brent, 2011

 Explore how we can help you and your pregnant and breastfeeding patients by providing no-cost exposure risk assessments, patient education materials, observational studies to monitor pregnancy outcomes, and more.

 Explore our fact sheets are easy-to-read patient education materials that are available in English and Spanish.

 Discover our observational studies on a variety of medications and maternal health conditions, and learn how to refer your patients.